th0mpyle/pydle/README.md

 # Pydle

-I tried using Python to make Wordle with only the command line.
-I might expand on this eventually by giving it some sort of GUI and making it more user friendly.
-For now it's just a way to ignore English HW.
+A Wordle copycat using just the Python command line.
+Planning to fork this and add a GUI in the distant future when I'm less busy.
+Download the ZIP and get started - I know nobody's seeing this but issues and even pull requests would be very appreciated!

+TP